Michigan's Natural Communities

 Northern shrub thickets can become established following severe disturbance of swamp forests or through shrub establishment in open wetlands such as northern wet meadow.
 Flooding (i.e., from beaver or fluvial processes), fire, disease, and windthrow can result in sufficient mortality of the swamp forest overstory to allow for the complete opening of the forest canopy and the expansion of alder through establishment of seedlings or stump sprouting.
 Following canopy release, alder can form dense, impenetrable thickets that retard or prevent tree establishment.
 Within open wetlands, alder and associated shrubs can become established following alteration in the fire or hydrologic regime.
 Prolonged periods without fire, an absence of beaver flooding, or the lowering of the water table allows for shrub encroachment into open wetlands and conversion to northern shrub thicket.
 Once established, northern shrub thicket can persist if disturbance factors prevent tree establishment and growth.
 Windthrow, beaver herbivory, beaver flooding, seasonal flooding, and fire can all limit tree establishment and survival.
 Alder’s capacity to stump-sprout following flooding, fire, and herbivory allow it to persist after these disturbances.
 However, long-term flooding as a result of beaver damming can eliminate alder as well as other woody species.
 Northern shrub thicket typically succeeds to closed-canopy swamp forest in the absence of disturbance factors that prevent tree establishment and survival or cause prolonged flooding.

 Northern shrub thickets are characterized by an overwhelming dominance of tag alder, which forms dense, often monotypic thickets with canopy coverage ranging between 40 and 95% and stand height typically ranging from one to three meters.
 The community exhibits a high degree of floristic homogeneity due to the dominance of alder.
 Floristic diversity is usually correlated with the degree of shrub canopy closure, with higher levels of diversity occurring in more open sites.
 The understory, which is comprised of species from both meadow and forest, is dominated by an array of short shrubs, forbs, grasses, sedges, and ferns.
-Prevalent herbs of northern shrub thickets include: swamp aster (Aster puniceus), marsh marigold (Caltha palustris), marsh bellflower (Campanula aparinoides), joe-pye-weed (Eupatorium maculatum), common boneset (E. perfoliatum), rough bedstraw (Galium asprellum), jewelweed (Impatiens capensis), wild blue flag (Iris versicolor), northern bugleweed (Lycopus uniflorus), wild mint (Mentha arvensis), monkey-flower (Mimulus ringens), common skullcap (Scutellaria galericulata), mad-dog skullcap (S. lateriflora), golden ragwort (Senecio aureus), Canada goldenrod (Solidago canadensis), late goldenrod (S. gigantea), rough goldenrod (S. rugosa), skunk cabbage (Symplocarpus foetidus), and purple meadow rue (Thalictrum dasycarpum).
+Prevalent herbs of northern shrub thickets include: marsh marigold (Caltha palustris), marsh bellflower (Campanula aparinoides), marsh cinquefoil (Comarum palustre), joe-pye-weed (Eutrochium maculatum), common boneset (Eupatorium perfoliatum), rough bedstraw (Galium asprellum), jewelweed (Impatiens capensis), wild blue flag (Iris versicolor), northern bugleweed (Lycopus uniflorus), wild mint (Mentha canadensis), monkey-flower (Mimulus ringens), golden ragwort (Packera aurea), common skullcap (Scutellaria galericulata), mad-dog skullcap (S. lateriflora), Canada goldenrod (Solidago canadensis), late goldenrod (S. gigantea), rough goldenrod (S. rugosa), swamp aster (Symphyotrichum puniceum), skunk cabbage (Symplocarpus foetidus), and purple meadow rue (Thalictrum dasycarpum).
 Characteristic ferns and fern allies include common horsetail (Equisetum arvense), sensitive fern (Onoclea sensibilis), cinnamon fern (Osmunda cinnamomea), royal fern (O. regalis), and marsh fern (Thelypteris palustris).
-Short shrubs include sweet gale (Myrica gale), marsh cinquefoil (Potentilla palustris), wild black currant (Ribes americanum), swamp dewberry (Rubus hispidus), dwarf raspberry (R. pubescens), wild red raspberry (R. strigosus), and meadowsweet (Spiraea alba).
-Where alder does not form a monospecific shrub layer, associates of the tall shrub layer can include black chokeberry (Aronia prunifolia), bog birch (Betula pumila), silky dogwood (Cornus amomum), red-osier dogwood (C. stolonifera), winterberry (Ilex verticillata), Bebb’s willow (Salix bebbiana), pussy willow (S. discolor), sandbar willow (S. exigua), slender willow (S. petiolaris), wild-raisin (Viburnum cassinoides), and highbush-cranberry (V. opulus var. americanum).
+Short shrubs include sweet gale (Myrica gale), wild black currant (Ribes americanum), swamp dewberry (Rubus hispidus), dwarf raspberry (R. pubescens), wild red raspberry (R. strigosus), and meadowsweet.
+Where alder does not form a monospecific shrub layer, associates of the tall shrub layer can include black chokeberry (Aronia prunifolia), bog birch (Betula pumila), silky dogwood (Cornus amomum), red-osier dogwood (C. sericea), winterberry (Ilex verticillata), Bebb’s willow (Salix bebbiana), pussy willow (S. discolor), sandbar willow (S. exigua), slender willow (S. petiolaris), wild-raisin (Viburnum cassinoides), and American highbush-cranberry (V. trilobum).
 Scattered trees and tree saplings are often found invading northern shrub thickets.
 Typical tree species include balsam fir (Abies balsamea), red maple (Acer rubrum), black ash (Fraxinus nigra), tamarack (Larix laricina), black spruce (Picea mariana), balsam poplar (Populus balsamifera), quaking aspen (P. tremuloides), and northern white-cedar (Thuja occidentalis).

 The leaves and twigs of alder provide important food resources for a wide array of mammals including moose (Alces alces, state threatened), muskrat (Ondatra zibethicus), beaver (Castor canadensis), cottontail rabbit (Sylvilagus floridanus), and snowshoe hare (Lepus americanus).
 Beaver build dams and lodges with tag alder twigs.
 In addition, beaver activity can strongly influence establishment, maintenance, expansion, and conversion of northern shrub thicket.
 The buds and seeds of alder are eaten by a diversity of birds.
 Songbirds feed on alder seeds, and American woodcock (Philohela minor) and ruffed grouse (Bonasa umbellus) eat the buds and catkins.
 Thickets of alder provide important cover for species such as white-tailed deer (Odocoileus virginianus), river otter (Lutra canadensis), and mink (Mustela vison).
 Gray wolf (Canis lupus, federal/state threatened) and lynx (Lynx canadensis, state endangered) also utilize shrub thicket habitat.